Islamic Revolutionary Guard Corps: Quds Force

 The elite Quds Force (or Jerusalem Force), sometimes described as the successor to the Shah's Imperial Guards, is estimated to be 2,000–5,000 in number.
 It is a special operations unit, handling activities abroad.
-The force basically does not engage directly.
+The force's main mission is training, directing, and liasoning with Iranian proxies.

 Aerospace Force

+The Islamic Revolutionary Guard Corps Aerospace Force or Islamic Revolutionary Guard Corps Air and Space Force (IRGCASF; نیروی هوافضای سپاه پاسداران انقلاب اسلامی, officially acronymed NEHSA) is the strategic missile, air, and space force within the Islamic Revolutionary Guard Corps (IRGC) of Iran.
+It was renamed from the IRGC Air Force into the IRGC Aerospace Force in 2009.
+Its 15,000 personnel man around 80 aircraft and operates several thousand short- and medium-range mobile ballistic missiles, including the Shahab-3/3B with a range of up to 2,100 kilometers.

 Navy

 IRGC started naval operations using mainly swarm tactics and speedboats during "Tanker War" phase of the Iran–Iraq War.

 IRGC Navy and the regular Artesh Navy overlap functions and areas of responsibility, but they are distinct in terms of how they are trained and equipped—and more importantly also in how they fight.
 The Revolutionary Guards Navy has a large inventory of small fast attack craft, and specializes in asymmetric hit-and-run tactics.
 It is more akin to a guerrilla force at sea, and maintains large arsenals of coastal defense and anti-ship cruise missiles and mines.
 It has also a Takavar (special force) unit, called Sepah Navy Special Force (S.N.S.F.).

+The navy received 750 new ships in July 2024.